Comdex/mans-zkapp/README.md

-# Mina zkApp: Mans Zkapp

-This template uses TypeScript.
+# Mans: Mina Anonymous Name Service based on actions/zkprogram of SnarkyJs.

 ## How to build